 - NO FOOD or BEVERAGES are permitted in gymnasiums, auditoriums, libraries or classrooms.
 Sale of goods, food or beverages on Board property is prohibited unless authorized on the permit and in accordance with items 24 through 28 – Food, Beverages and Concessions, above.

 - Groups approved to operate concessions cannot sell items that are available for sale in the school vending machines, nor are they permitted to turn off, cover up, or block the vending machines from use.
 Permit Holders found doing this will be removed and/or may have future permits revoked.

 - No glass containers are permitted.

 - No overnight rentals are permitted (i.e. sleepovers).

 - Due to potential and inherent risk, the following spaces are not available for community use: specialty rooms which include but are not limited to: fitness/cardio rooms, weight rooms, science labs, art rooms, music rooms, tech rooms, automotive shops, wood shops, drama rooms, staff rooms, Special Education rooms, kitchens, parking lots, playgrounds and tarmac areas.
 The Education Centre is not available for community use.

 - Advertising by Permit Holders on Board property is not permitted.

 - Nuts, nut products, shellfish, fragrances, and latex may pose significant health risks to students and community members and are NOT permitted on any Board property.

 - NO OPEN FLAMES.
-Open flames, including but not limited to, BBQ’s and other cooking devices, incense candles, lanterns, open flame burners, steno burners, pyrotechnics, lighted candles and open flames of any kind (including cake candles) pose a serious threat to Board property and are therefore prohibited at all Board facilities and properties.
+Open flames, including but not limited to, BBQ’s and other cooking devices, incense candles, lanterns, open flame burners, steno burners, pyrotechnics, fog or mist machines, dry ice, lighted candles and open flames of any kind (including cake candles) pose a serious threat to Board property and are therefore prohibited at all Board facilities and properties.